maximilien/weave-mcp/README.md

 #### MCP Client Integration

-For stdio server integration with MCP clients like Claude Desktop:
+For stdio server integration with MCP clients like Cursor 2.0, Claude Desktop, and other MCP-compatible clients:

 ```bash
 # Show stdio server configuration
 ./start.sh stdio
 ```

+**For Cursor 2.0:**

-Add this configuration to your MCP client settings:
+Add this configuration to your Cursor MCP settings (typically in `~/.cursor/mcp.json` or via Cursor Settings):

 ```json
 {